Spin-Flavor Precession Phase Effects in Supernova: Zero mixing angle

-This formula is valid with $P_B=0$ before the resonance and with $P_B$ given by Eq. (\ref{Landau-Zener probability}) after the resonance.
-The first two lines come from the classical probability part of Eq. (\ref{rho after SFP resonance}) and the third line comes from its interference term.
-Here we treat the interference term as an uncertainty as explained above, which brings in the $\pm$ sign to the third line.
-The last line contains fast oscillations around zero which we do not explicitly show.
-This formula tells us that the survival probabilities are expected to oscillate around a value which is in the region described by the first three lines.

-Fig. \ref{errors} shows the survival probability of a $15$ MeV electron antineutrino as a function of distance with the exponentially fitted density distribution at $5s$ post-bounce time under slightly different evolution conditions.
-These conditions are created by slightly varying the radius of the neutrinosphere $R$ and the distance scale $r_{\mbox{ mag}}$ with which the magnetic field decreases.
+The emergence of the SFP phase effect due to the phase given in Eq. (\ref{phi_B}) and its sensitive dependence on external conditions are demonstrated in Fig. \ref{errors}.
+This figure shows the survival probability of a $15$ MeV electron antineutrino as a function of distance under slightly different evolution conditions.
+We use the exponentially fitted density distribution at $5s$ post-bounce time, but change the external conditions by slightly varying the radius of the neutrinosphere $R$ and the distance scale $r_{\mbox{ mag}}$ with which the magnetic field decreases.
 The rows correspond to $R/\mbox{km}=49.95$, $50.00$, $50.05$ and the columns correspond to $r_{\mbox{ mag}}/\mbox{km}=49.95$, $50.00$, $50.05$.
 The variation of $R$ mimics possible decoupling at slightly different radii from the neutron star, or traveling slightly different distances due to being emitted at different angles.
 The variation of $r_{\mbox{ mag}}$ mimics experiencing slightly different magnetic field profiles due to changing conditions or traveling at different angles with it.
-The grey lines in Fig. \ref{errors} show the solutions obtained numerically by solving the evolution equation given in Eq. (\ref{eqn:EoM}).
-The thick red curves show the analytical result obtained from the first two lines (i.e., classical probability part) of Eq. (\ref{P ebar with SFP}).
-These curves are the same in every panel because the small variations mentioned above are almost irrelevant for the values of $P_B$ and $\theta_B(R)$.
-The red shaded regions represent the analytical uncertainty obtained from the third line (i.e., interference part) of Eq. (\ref{P ebar with SFP}), which is likewise the same in every panel.
-The SFP resonance takes place around $850$ km.
-Before the resonance we have no uncertainty region because $P_B=0$.
-As expected, the numerical solution oscillates around the classical average represented by the red line.
-After the resonance $P_B\neq 0$ and we have an uncertainty region.
-We see that the numerical solution sometimes end up oscillating above the red line, and sometimes below it.
-However, the average of the oscillations is always within the red shaded uncertainty region as predicted by Eq. (\ref{P ebar with SFP}).
-This can be seen better in the insets where the low density parts are enlarged.